Using digital traces to analyze software work: skills, careers and programming languages: Analyzing job advertisements

+2. bool of whether the ad is for more than one job, with key name 'multi\_jobs'.

+3. With key name 'jobs', build a list containing the information of each jobs: for each job, build a key-values pair with the job name as key name and value containing the following items: bool of whether this ad contain information of yearly salary values, with key name 'salary\_index'; location, with key name 'location'; salary, with key name 'salary' and containing the following items: if the salary is a range, please give an average value with the key name 'salary\_average', the minimum value with the key name 'salary\_min', the maximum value with the key name 'salary\_max'; if the salary is not a range, please give the value with the key name 'salary\_average'; currency of salary, with key name 'currency'; bool of whether salary includes equity, with key name 'include\_equity'; a list of skills required by the job, with key name 'skills'.

+Please only use the content in the advertisement and do not use other outside information. \end{quote}

-The analyses in Fig.~\ref{fig:fig2_jobads} of the main text, we assign SO tasks to job advertisement.
-To do so, we first feed the job ad's text to a large language model (ChatGPT-3.5) to extract strings that describe all task requirements from the listed job description.
-Next, we use sBert\citep{reimers-2019-sentence-bert} to embed each of the job ad's task requirements in an 384 dimensional space.
-We then do the same for SO task labels we generated in Sec.~\ref{sec:task_space_labels}.
+Next, we use sBert\citep{reimers-2019-sentence-bert} to embed each of the listed work activities in a 384 dimensional space.
+We then do the same for the skill labels we generated in Sec.~\ref{sec:skill_space_labels}.
 To increase the accuracy of these embeddings we prompt ChatGPT-4.0 to produce somewhat longer labels of up to 30 words.
-Finally for each task requirement, we pick the closest SO task in terms of the cosine similarity between the two embeddings.
-We keep only those task requirements for which the matched SO task's cosine similarity exceeds 0.3.
+Finally for each work activity, we pick the closest skill in our taxonomy in terms of the cosine similarity between the two embeddings.
+We keep only those work activities for which the matched skill's cosine similarity exceeds 0.3.

-Below, we illustrate this using a concrete example of a job advertisement.
+Below, we illustrate this using an example of a concrete job advertisement.
 The job advertisement contains the following text:

 \begin{quote} XXX is a home security and automation company that combines industry-leading technology and truly personal service to protect our customers.
 We're looking for a Devops Engineer to work alongside our small engineering team (currently around 6, depending on your definitions) building robust systems and processes.
 We'd like someone with strong AWS chops and experience with provisioning/config management tools (we currently use Ansible and Terraform).
 Some other nice points to have would be experience with managing monitoring or metric aggregation systems and PCI compliance.
 One notable feature to me is the transparency in the organization.
 The whys and hows of both the past and future are well communicated across most teams.
 The things we work on are clearly tied to goals, and ... \end{quote}